 The Express Entry System

-The Express Entry System is definitely one of the fastest and most efficient ways to immigrate to Canada.
-It has an average visa application process time of 6 months and you can apply online making it easily accessible for those who want to apply for permanent residence from anywhere in the world.
-There are 3 Federal Immigration Programs to choose from based on your age, language ability, education, skills and work experience:
+The Express Entry System is one of the fastest and most efficient ways to immigrate to Canada.
+Once your application is accepted, it has an average visa process time of 6 months, and you can apply online, making it easily accessible for those who want to apply for permanent residence from anywhere in the world.
+There are 3 Federal Immigration Programs to choose from based on your age, language ability, education, skills, and work experience: